feathersjs/docs/databases/memory.md

 });
 ```

-Run the example with `node app.js` and go to [localhost:3030/todos](http://localhost:3030/todos).
-You will see the test Todo that we created at the end of that file.
+Run the example with `npm start` and go to [localhost:3030/messages](http://localhost:3030/messages).
+You will see the test Message that we created at the end of that file.